ChiaraCati/FlooData/README.md

 **[Dinamica Meteomarina ed Impatti - Località colpite (numero eventi con impatto) mareggiate 1946-2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2021-03-12t110331contains)** the name of the moslty eroded areas by calmities that have striken in the time-span 1946-2020

-**[IdroGEO - Comuni](https://idrogeo.isprambiente.it/app/page/open-data)** and **[IdroGEO - Province](https://idrogeo.isprambiente.it/app/page/open-data)** contain landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, cultural heritage.
+**[IdroGEO - Province](https://idrogeo.isprambiente.it/app/page/open-data)** contain landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, cultural heritage.

 **[Progetti esteso EMR 2007-2013](https://opencoesione.gov.it/it/opendata/#!progetti_section)** and **[Progetti esteso EMR 2014-2020](https://opencoesione.gov.it/it/opendata/#!progetti_section)** contain track recors of cohesion projects in Emilia Romagna, trasversally describing their management